frederic-perez/AmE-dictionary/data/idioms.md

 __rock the boat__ :four::hammer: _Please, don’t rock the boat._
 __rocket science__ A pursuit, activity, or endeavor that requires extraordinary skill or intelligence.
 Most often used in the negative to imply the opposite. _Look, all you need to do is reformat the hard drive on your computer.
 It isn’t rocket science!_
 __roll of the dice__ :dart: A risky attempt to do or achieve something. _The merger was their last roll of the dice, and it failed miserably._
+__roll the dice__ To take some risk on the hope or chance of a fortunate outcome. _He rolled the dice again in movie production._
 __roll with it__ To adapt to a situation despite unexpected circumstances or challenges.
 __roll with the punches__ Cope with and withstand adversity, especially by being flexible.
 For example, _She’d had three different editors for her book, each with a different style, but she’d learned to roll with the punches._ This term alludes to the boxer’s ability to deflect the full force of an opponent’s blow by adroitly moving his body.
 __round the bend__ :two: Crazy, insane.